TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 13/Jeremiah 13.24.md

 ---

-Therefore will I scatter them, as the stubble that passeth away, by the wind of the wilderness.
+Therefore will I scatter them, as the stubble that passes away, by the wind of the wilderness.